UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ![](tutorial/71.png)||

 ### Final Curated Edge Set
+This is the final curated edge set that was passed to the Network Organization step and represented in the [histograms](#histograms) and [visualizations](visualizations).
 #### MIP over the whole volume with graded edge color weighting.
 |A|B|C
 | :---: | :---: | :---:
 ||![](tutorial/79b.png)|

 ### Projections
-Maximum intensity projection outputs (Coloring: strand uniques, depth, and direction) from the middle (1/3 in all 3 dimensions) of the vectors overlaying the image.
+Maximum intensity projection outputs from the middle (1/3 in all 3 dimensions) of the vectors overlaying the image.
+From left to right the color coding is: strand uniques, depth, and direction.
+#### Color-Coded Projections
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/80.png)|![](tutorial/80b.png)|![](tutorial/80c.png)

 ### Histograms
-of various statistics of interest from the vectors in the image.
+Lateral area- or strand-weighted histograms of various statistics of interest from the vectors in the image.
+(Strands are vessel segments that connect bifurcations/endpoints to bifurcations/endpoints.)
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/81.png)|![](tutorial/81b.png)|![](tutorial/81c.png)